Walk up Snowdon via the Llanberis Path

 It’s a steady pull once you pass the initial pull up the minor road, and you’ll have time to enjoy the route until about 2/3 rds of the way you’ll hit the real climb of Allt Moses.
 It’s then a real pull, but once above this it again steadies out and you’ll soon be at the summit!

-Be warned that in winter conditions, the section between the top of Allt Moses and the junction with the PYG / Ranger is known as the Killer Convex for good reason!
+Be warned that if you’re walking up Snowdon in winter conditions, the section between the top of Allt Moses and the junction with the PYG / Ranger is known as the Killer Convex for good reason!
 In snow, the path vanishes and you end up having to contour across a very steep slope.
 Even fully equipped for winter, this can be hairy!

 The Llanberis Path up Snowdon Route Map and GPX Download

 Ahead, pass the terrace of houses and aim for the minor road heading over the cattle grid and uphill.
 This initial climb is arguably one of the steepest parts of the whole trip!
-It soon relents, and there’s a café (more info here, highly recommended) at the top of the hill, though it’s probably too soon for that yet.
+It soon relents, and there’s a café bar – Penceunant Isaf Tea Rooms (more info here, and come highly recommended) at the top of the hill, though it’s probably too soon for that yet.
 Keep on the minor road, which twists and turns, through a gate and past some modern barns.
-Very soon after, there’s a footpath signpost to your left that states To Snowdon (about 1.5Km).
+Very soon after, there’s a footpath marker stone to your left that states Snowdon Summit (after around 1.5Km).

-4—Half Way House.
+5— The Half Way House.
 Ok, so now you’re as good as half way up.
 Technically, this little café is half way up from sea level, but as you’re well over half way distance wise (4 k out of 7.5k), you’re as good as half way up and deserve that cuppa!
 Keep going on the wide and gently angled path for another Km and if it’s clear you’ll start to appreciate the views ahead and right of Clogwyn Du’r Arddu – also known as Cloggy among climbers.
+Keep it steady, as the next section requires much more effort!

-6— The Killer Convex.
-The path continues to pull up a little less steeply, but steeply nevertheless for a short while before finally relenting.
+7— The Killer Convex.
+The path continues to pull up steeply, but steeply nevertheless for a distance before finally relenting and levelling out.
 The path here is wide and easy, but if you take a look at the slope on either side you realise how steep the slope would otherwise be.
 This is the black spot in winter known as the Killer Convex that lives up to its name in the winter.

-7 —Bwlch Glas Standing Stone.
+8 —Bwlch Glas Standing Stone.
 This is the home stretch!
-Less than a 100m of climbing and only half a Kilometer of walking to the summit!
+There’s now under 100m of climbing and only half a Kilometer of walking to the summit!
 You won’t rush as the view down past the PYG track and Crib Goch has now opened up on one side, and towards Rhyd Ddu on the other.
 If you’re lucky, the views only get better from now on!
 It does get busier here as you join the Snowdon Ranger, PYG and Miner’s Track towards the summit.